UI/UX

 With the rise of open offices and people on public transportation that play music from their smartphones with no headphones, tuning it all out is something many of us need to do.
 The simplicity of Noisli is what got me.
 They use images to represent elements of white noise and give you the ability to blend them if wind and rain together make you, in particular, more productive.
 I appreciate that it keeps words to a minimum and focuses on creating the atmosphere you need in order to focus.
 It also incorporates a timer and the ability to save the combinations that work best for users.
 An app that’s simple and makes me more productive?
 Yes, please!

-Get Noisli on Android and iOS.
+Get Noisli on and iOS.

 A photo of Noisli app, Top 10 Mobile App UI of December 2016Source: iTunes